What is Annual Accounting VAT?

 The Annual Accounting VAT scheme is one method of paying VAT designed to reduce the administrative burden on small businesses.
 VAT-registered businesses usually submit their VAT Returns to the HM Revenue and Customs (HMRC) four times a year (quarterly).
-Still, with this scheme, your business is required to submit only one VAT return per annum.
-Usually, you will make nine interim VAT payments based on your business’s estimated total liability for the year, with one balancing payment due to the VAT return.
+With this scheme, your business is required to submit only one VAT return per annum.
+Usually, you will make nine interim VAT payments based on your business's estimated total liability for the year, with one balancing payment due to the VAT return.

 This scheme helps with budgeting and cash flow and reduces paperwork significantly.

-Once businesses submit their VAT Return, they can either make the last payment for the year (the difference between the estimated and actual VAT bill) or apply for a refund (if you’ve overpaid your VAT bill).
-This VAT return will then serve as a benchmark for the estimated VAT bill to pay their instalments.
+Once businesses submit their VAT Return, they can either make the last payment for the year (the difference between the estimated and actual VAT bill) or apply for a refund (if you've overpaid your VAT bill).
+This VAT return will serve as a benchmark for the estimated VAT bill to pay their instalments.

 How is VAT paid under the annual accounting scheme?